IdanKorach/MiniLang-Compiler/README.md

 - Built using Flex/Lex for lexical analysis
 - Parser generated with Bison/Yacc
 - Semantic analysis using custom symbol table implementation
-- Comprehensive testing for robust string literal and type checking
+- Comprehensive testing for robust type checking and validation